EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/index.md

-# Engineering at Scale – 12 Session Plan
+# EASS – Engineering of Advanced Software Solutions (12-Session Plan)

 Welcome!
-This site hosts the 12-week plan for the EASS course reboot.
+This site hosts the 12-week plan for the EASS (Engineering of Advanced Software Solutions) course reboot.
 Everything is organized around short theory bursts followed by two hands-on blocks so undergrads can follow step by step.

 - Classes meet on **Mondays** from Nov 3, 2025 through Jan 19, 2026.
 - Each meeting has **45 min theory** + **45 min hands-on build** + **45 min practice/extension**.